scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Let us move back to the flow problem to conclude this case study.
 The model complexity may not be the culprit here.
-Vortex shedding is the product of the dynamic systems of the Navier-Stokes equations and the perturbations from numerical calculations (which implicitly mimic the perturbations in nature).
+Vortex shedding is the product of the dynamical systems of the Navier-Stokes equations and the perturbations from numerical calculations (which implicitly mimic the perturbations in nature).
 Suppose the PINN solver's prediction was the steady-state solution to the flow.
 We may need to introduce uncertainties and perturbations in the neural network or the training data, such as a perturbed initial condition described in :cite:`laroussi_vortex_2014`.
 As for why PINN predicts the steady-state solution, we cannot answer it currently.